storj/docs/app/(docs)/object-mount/appendix/troubleshooting/page.md

     - _Once attached_, click to **Send** the message to the Storj Object Mount support team.

-Alternatively you can open a [support ticket](https://supportdcs.storj.io/hc/en-us/requests/new) and include:
+Alternatively, you can open a [support ticket](https://supportdcs.storj.io/hc/en-us/requests/new) and include:

 - OS and Object Mount version
 - Cloud provider and bucket name